 Makalawena beach (~2.2 miles round-trip)

-To reach Makalawena beach there are trails from the north as well as the south.
-We used the trail from the south to get to this white sand beach.
-We drove Highway 19 north of Kona International Airport.
+There are trails from the north as well as the south to reach Makalawena beach.
+We drove Highway 19 north of Kona International Airport and took the trail from the south to get to this white sand beach.
 Between mile markers 90 and 91 there is a dirt road that leads to Mahai’ula Bay.
 At the end of the dirt road is a parking lot with portable toilets and picnic tables.
-If you need to answer nature’s calls, this is the place.
+If you need to answer nature’s call, this is the place.
 There are no restrooms at Makalawena beach.

 From the parking lot you need to walk past Mahai’ula beach towards the north end and take the trail through a barren lava field.
 After a 20-30 minute walk you will reach white sand dunes covered with green creepers.
 A short walk through these dunes and you will get your first views of Makalawena beach— a lovely crescent shaped white sand beach.